 The idea behind MONZO, a sort of simulator for Revell-branded plastic model kits, is actually pretty cool.
 You "open" a kit, read through a paginated, simplified version of the instructions, then "assemble" digital analogs of the real pieces from the kit.
 The 3D model of the, uh, model is extremely detailed, and the pan and zoom tools let you examine it minutely.
 If your phone or tablet has decent 3D capabilities, it's a surprisingly soothing experience.
 Read More

 When I was a kid, my dad used to tinker with model cars.
 As I got a bit older, he started buying them for me, as well; first, the simple snap-together kits, eventually moving up to ones that required glue, and then on to completely blank canvas vehicles that needed paint, glue, and everything in between.
 Those took some time, but there was a real sense of accomplishment when it was all finished (assuming everything went smoothly).
-That seems like it was ages ago at this point, and I probably haven't even thought about model cars in close to two decades.
 Read More

 It's no secret that I enjoy Autodesk mobile apps.
 From Pixlr Express to Sketchbook to AutoCAD 360, it's hard to find an instance when the company has produced a sub-par piece of mobile software.